Hoomee90/merch-site/README.md

 1. Press the green <> Code button and select Download ZIP
 2. Unzip file
 3. In the top directory, open your terminal (e.g., Terminal or GitBash) and run the command `npm i` (requires npm)
+3. Then run one of the scripts below

 ## Available Scripts